albertomh/djereo/docs/src/featurelist.md

 The `LoggingConfigFactory` class is used to generate settings for filters, formatters, handlers and loggers.

+## 📨 Local SMTP server (Mailpit)

+Development entrypoints (justfile recipes, e2e tests) assume that [Mailpit](https://mailpit.axllent.org/docs/){target=\"_blank"}
+is installed and available locally.
+This is a simple SMTP server that will run alongside your application locally to aid development.
+It can be accessed at <http://127.0.0.1:8025>.

 ## Models

 The core app defines an `UuidModel` abstract model.
 Models that subclass it will have